 Jim Macinick MALS, MLS, is the Head of the library's Reference Department.
 He received his MLS from Queens College, CUNY and his MALS from SUNY Stony Brook.
 Jim has taught library instruction courses for many years, and also teaches in the Institute for Learning in Retirement at Farmingdale State.

-Theresa Zahor MS, MLIS, is an Associate Librarian for the Reference Department.
+Theresa Zahor MS, MLIS, is a Librarian for the Reference Department.
 She received her Masters in Library & Information Science from C.W.
 Post at Long Island University, and a Masters in Educational Computing from Stony Brook University.
-Terry has taught library instruction courses across disciplines for many years, and also teaches Information Literacy to faculty to incorporate new technologies into their curriculum.
+Terry has taught library instruction courses across disciplines for many years, and also teaches faculty how to incorporate new technologies into their curriculum.
+Terry is the campus administrator for Turnitin, NoodleTools and is the library webmaster.